AdrianSuliga/Simple_Games/Guess_a_number/README.md

 After successfully guessing a number user can begin next round or quit.

 ![Screenshot of meassage which user receives after a correct guess](/Guess_a_number/Screenshots/Screenshot_4.png "Message")

+Things to improve:
+---
+My application is not responsive.
+Today, I am starting working on improving it.